 - Configures the inbox, in-app, data and extensions, and simple templates

 - Creates HTML content blocks for certain mobile app messages

-- You implement the Android (FCM) or iOS SDK (Swift and Objective C) within your mobile app.
+- Implement the Android (FCM) or iOS SDK (Swift and Objective C) within your mobile app.

-- Your developer added your mobile app and created app groups in Campaign.
+- Add the mobile app and create app groups in Campaign.

-- Your mobile app developer configured any default and custom actions or action categories.
+- Configure any default and custom actions or action categories.

 Note: The SMS or mobile app message channels in CRM integrations require customization to work properly.
 For more information, please contact your client service manager.

 Make sure you are using a flexible database that is mobile app-enabled and has a mobile app messages custom field.
 Each organization can have only one mobile app-enabled database.
 If your organization is also SMS-enabled, you can have one SMS database and one mobile app database, or one database used for both channels.